wander-mind/linux/ai.md

 ### Setup

 Now, once we have fabric installed, we need to run `fabric --setup`.
 It will ask you for your OpenAI and Claude APIs, we might wanna skip those.
 It will also ask for our YouTube API, go ahead and do that.
+Now, when you type `fabric --listmodels` you will get a list of your local models.
+It shows your GPT, google, and Claude models fields empty, but those are pay-as-you-go anyways and privacy invasive as we talked earlier.

 🚧 Under Construction!